 Without the competition of the dinosaurs, this snake was the largest predator on the planet Earth for about 10 million years.
 Thought to be the ancestor of the boa constrictor and anacondas, the Titanoboa wasn't a venomous snake, but instead a very large constrictor snake.

 Like most modern snake species, they were expert ambush predators, capable of striking at an incredible speed at unsuspecting prey.
 It was capable of crushing its unfortunate prey with the constricting force of 400 lbs per square inch.

 With its massive size, the Titanoboa probably spent most of its time in the water, much like the green anacondas found nowadays in the amazon forest.

 However, the discovery of the Titanoboa fossils satisfies not only our curiosity and fascination to know more about the animals that once inhabited our world.
 The fossil records also give us clues, among other things about climate changes that occurred on our planet throughout the ages.

 For example, it's possible that the Titanoboa and other reptiles grew larger about 60 million years ago due to a much warmer climate.
 This contrasts with the gigantism found in dinosaurs and other animals too, which is more likely due to the oxygen increase in the atmosphere.

 Because snakes are ectothermic animals, they are unable to regulate their temperature and depend on external heat to survive.
 Its discovery implies that the tropics, the Titanoboa habitat, must have been in the past, much warmer than previously believed.

-But climate change probably also played an important role in the extinction of the titanoboa.
-The theory is that declining global temperatures imposed smaller sizes for reptiles and the emergence of smaller snakes to take its place.
+But climate change probably also played an important role in the extinction of the Titanoboa.
+The theory is that declining global temperatures imposed smaller sizes for reptiles and the emergence of smaller types of snakes to take its place.